wrgoldstein/altitude/README.md

 ### Architecture

 This application is designed to be as simple as possible.
-For now, it is [svelte](https://svelte.dev/) on the front end and [flask](https://flask.palletsprojects.com/en/1.1.x/) on the back end.
-It currently has no database connections, although it will eventually have two (one to store data related to this project and one source connection to get data from Redshift).
+It is [svelte](https://svelte.dev/) on the front end and [flask](https://flask.palletsprojects.com/en/1.1.x/) on the back end, along with [elasticsearch](https://www.elastic.co/) for searching and persisting metadata.
+It currently allows for connecting to Redshift or Postgres databases.

 ### Development